Sue Bird: National team career

-In 2010, Bird was named as one of the National team members to represent the USA Basketball team in the WNBA versus USA Basketball.
-This game replaces the normal WNBA All-Star game with WNBA All-Stars versus USA Basketball, as part of the preparation for the FIBA World Championship for Women to be held in the Czech Republic during September and October 2010.
-Bird was selected to be a member of the National team representing the US at the World Championships held in September and October 2010.
-The team was coached by Geno Auriemma.
-Because many team members were still playing in the WNBA until just prior to the event, the team had only one day of practice with the entire team before leaving for Ostrava and Karlovy Vary, Czech Republic.
-Even with limited practice, the team managed to win its first games against Greece by 26 points.
-The team continued to dominate with victory margins exceeding 20 points in the first five games.
-Several players shared scoring honors, with Swin Cash, Angel McCoughtry, Maya Moore, Diana Taurasi, Lindsay Whalen, and Sylvia Fowles all ending as high scorer in the first few games.
-The sixth game was against undefeated Australia — the USA jumped out to a 24-point lead and the USA prevailed 83–75.
-The USA won its next two games by over 30 points, then faced the host team, the Czech Republic, in the championship game.
-The USA team had only a five-point lead at halftime, which was cut to three points, but the Czechs never got closer.
+Because many team members were still playing in the WNBA until just before the World Cup, the USA World team had only one day of practice with the entire 12-member squad before they opened play in Ostrava, Czech Republic.
+Even with limited practice, the team won its first game against Greece by 26 points.
+They continued to dominate with victory margins exceeding 20 points in the first five games.
+Several players shared scoring honors, with Swin Cash, Angel McCoughtry, Maya Moore, Diana Taurasi, Lindsay Whalen, and Sylvia Fowles all ending as high scorers in the first few games.
+USA's sixth game was against undefeated Australia.
+They took a 24-point lead and ultimately prevailed with an 83–75 victory.
+Team USA won its next two games by over 30 points, then faced the host team, the Czech Republic, in the championship game.
+They had only a five-point lead at halftime, which was cut to three points, but the Czechs never got closer.
 Team USA went on to win the championship and gold medal.
 Bird averaged 5.6 points per game and led the team in assists with 26.

 Bird competed for the U.S. in the 2012 Summer Olympics.
 The Americans won their fifth straight gold medal.

-In 2014, Bird had competed for Team USA during the 2014 FIBA World Championship for Women, in which they defeated Spain 77–64 to win the gold medal.
+In 2014, Bird played for Team USA during the 2014 FIBA World Championship for Women, in which they defeated Spain 77–64 to win the gold medal.

-Bird competed for Team USA in the 2016 Summer Olympics, helping the team win its sixth straight gold medal, as they beat Spain 101–72 in the gold medal game.
+Bird competed for Team USA in the 2016 Summer Olympics, helping the team win its sixth straight gold medal.
+In the gold medal game, they beat Spain 101–72.
 This was Bird's fourth Olympic title.

-In 2018, Bird competed for Team USA during the 2018 FIBA Women's Basketball World Cup held in Spain, in which they defeated Australia 73–56 to win the gold medal.
+In 2018, Bird once again qualified for Team USA during the 2018 FIBA Women's Basketball World Cup held in Spain.
+USA defeated Australia 73–56 to win the gold medal.
 By winning the gold medal, Bird became the only player in history, male or female, to win four World Cup gold medals.
-Bird finished the final with five assists to bring her career total to 107 assists in FIBA World Cup – making her the leader for the U.S. most assists at the World Cup.
+Bird finished the final with five assists, bringing her career total to 107 assists in the FIBA World Cup—making her the leader for the U.S. with the most assists at the World Cup.